RawBoost: A Raw Data Boosting and Augmentation Method applied to Automatic Speaker Verification Anti-Spoofing: Introduction

 We introduce RawBoost, a data boosting and augmentation technique that can be applied directly to raw audio.
 The aim is to improve spoofing detection reliability in the face of nuisance variation stemming from unknown encoding and transmission conditions which typify the LA or telephony scenario.
 RawBoost is based upon well-known signal processing techniques and is computationally inexpensive with regard to the cost of learning on augmented data.
 Furthermore, unlike WavAugment~\cite{kharitonov2021data}, a popular approach to data augmentation through pitch modification, band reject filtering, time dropping or the addition of reverberation or noise, techniques which can all be applied to raw waveforms, RawBoost operates without the need for any additional data sources, e.g., noise recordings or impulse responses, and neither requires any intervention at the model level.

 RawBoost is data, application and model agnostic.
-While we report its application to improve spoofing detection performance, it could be applied readily to other, related classification tasks where similar nuisance variability is expected, e.g., automatic speaker verification or automatic speech recognition.
+While we report its application to improve spoofing detection performance, it might have application to other related classification tasks where similar nuisance variability is expected, e.g., automatic speaker verification or automatic speech recognition.